-When the deceased person leaves very little behind, this process allows the payer of the person’s final expenses, including the funeral and expenses of the last illness, if any, to be reimbursed from the assets of the estate.
+Sometimes a deceased person leaves very little behind.
+This process allows the payer of the person’s final expenses, including the funeral and expenses of the last illness, if any, to be reimbursed from the assets of the estate.
 (Fla.
 Stat.
 735.301.)

 It can be used only when:

 ● the deceased did not own any real estate,

 ● the only assets are either exempt from creditors’ claims or don’t exceed the amount of final expenses.